 The mission of Student Health is to provide prompt, HIPAA-compliant, comprehensive primary health care that exceeds our patients’ expectations.
 We provide a compassionate environment of inclusion and respect to our diverse and spirited student population.
 We are proud to serve and support our students, their spouses and children throughout each student’s tenure at Penn State College of Medicine.

 Services and Providers

 Student Health offers primary health care to all medical, graduate, physician assistant and nursing students enrolled at the College of Medicine.
 These services are also available to each student’s spouse and children.

 Beth Wallen, MD, MPH, is the director of Student Health.
 She and a panel of MDs, DOs, CRNPs and PAs actively participate in the care and support of College of Medicine students.
 These advanced practice clinicians have involvement with neither students’ academic advancement nor their clinical evaluations.
-The office staff includes Allie Ludwig and Janice Mesarick, administrative associates; Patty Hamner, senior LPN; and Linda Grodzinski, LPN, who are all dedicated to assist with students’ needs.
+The office staff includes Allie Ludwig, administrative associate, and Patty Hamner, senior LPN, who are dedicated to assist with students’ needs.

 Student Health offers in-person and on-demand/virtual visits that include, though are not limited to, acute and chronic care for medical issues; preventative care, including gynecological exams; family planning; and well-child visits.
 Referrals to specialists are provided when necessary following a visit with a student health provider.

 Scheduled appointments are available as follows: